-Therefore, to satisfy the formula under consideration one has only to eliminate those determinations of value for P in which the pairs (1, 2) and (2, 1) are both assigned the value "true".
+Therefore, to satisfy the formula under consideration one has only to eliminate those determinations of value for P in which the pairs (1, 2) and (2, 1) are both assigned the value "true."
 Every other determination of value produces a true assertion.
 The formula is therefore satisfiable in a domain of two elements.

 These examples should make clear the purely combinatorial character of the decision problem in the case of a given finite number of individuals.
-One result of this combinatorial character is that for a prescribed finite number of individuals the logical validity of a formula [notation!] $\mathfrak{F}$ has the same meaning as the unsatisfiability of the formula $\overline{\mathfrak{F}}$ ; likewise the satisfiability of [one "of" omitted] a formula $\mathfrak{F}$ [B. uses in this section $\mathfrak{F}$ for P throughout] has the same meaning as that $\overline{\mathfrak{F}}$ is not valid.
-Indeed $\mathfrak{F}$ represents a true assertion for those predicate systems for which $\overline{\mathfrak{F}}$ represents a false assertion and vice-versa.
+One result of this combinatorial character is that for a prescribed finite number of individuals the logical validity of a formula \mathfrak{F} has the same meaning as the unsatisfiability of the formula $\overline{\mathfrak{F}}$; likewise the satisfiability of a formula \mathfrak{F} has the same meaning as that $\overline{\mathfrak{F}}$ is not valid.
+Indeed \mathfrak{F} represents a true assertion for those predicate systems for which $\overline{\mathfrak{F}}$ represents a false assertion and vice-versa.

 Let us return to the question of the consistency of an axiom system.
 Let us consider an axiom system written down symbolically and combined into one formula like our example.

-The question of the satisfiability of this formula for a prescribed finite number of individuals can be decided, in principle at least, through trying out.
+The question of the satisfiability of this formula for a prescribed finite number of individuals can be decided, in principle at least, through trying it out.
 Suppose then the satisfiability of the formula is determined for a definite finite number of individuals.
-The result is a proof of the consistency of the axiom system; namely a proof by the method of exhibition since the finite domain of individuals together with the value-ranges chosen for the predicates (to satisfy the formula) constitutes a model in which we can show concretely that the axioms are satisfied.
+The result is a proof of the consistency of the axiom system, namely a proof by the method of exhibition, since the finite domain of individuals together with the value-ranges chosen for the predicates (to satisfy the formula) constitutes a model in which we can show concretely that the axioms are satisfied.

-We give an example of such an exhibition from geometrical axiomatics.
-We start from from the axiom system presented in the beginning but replace the axiom I 4), which postulates the existence of three points not lying on a line, with the weaker axiom [notation! real primes added in items]
+We give an example of such an exhibition from axiomatics in geometry.
+We start from from the axiom system presented in the beginning, but replace the axiom I 4), which postulates the existence of three points not lying on a line, with the weaker axiom

-I 4') $(Ex)(Ey)(x \neq y)$ .
+I 4') $(Ex)(Ey)(x \neq y)$.